 This tool is intentionally practical (not mystical): it’s mainly about keeping the arm roughly level after a cartridge swap.

-• Heights aren’t universal.
+- Heights aren’t universal.
 “Cartridge height” is usually measured from stylus tip to top mounting surface, but sources vary.
 If in doubt, measure with calipers.

-• Shims vs arm height.
+- Shims vs arm height.
 Some arms have a VTA tower; others use base spacers under the arm; others are effectively fixed.
 Use the suggestion that matches your hardware.

-• Other changes matter.
+- Other changes matter.
 Changing platter mats, record thickness, headshells, and even fasteners can shift things.
 Consider this a starting point.

-• Fine tuning.
+- Fine tuning.
 After you get level, listen and/or confirm with a known test record.
 Stylus shapes (microline/shibata/etc.) can be more VTA-sensitive.

-Data sources & notes
+Data sources & reference links (click to expand)

 Starter heights/ranges are pulled from manufacturer/spec pages where available.
 If a value is missing, enter it manually and you can save it locally.